f1uffy314/RLGym-PPO-Guide/intro.md

 *You can find these rewards in `example.py`.*

-As your bot continuous to mash random inputs, it will accidentally trigger a reward or punishment.
+As your bot continues to mash random inputs, it will accidentally trigger a reward or punishment.
 Then, during the learning phase, the learning algorithm will try to adjust the bot's brain such that it is more/less likely to do the things that were rewarded/punished.

 ### Wait, why don't we just have a goal reward?
 If you think about it, the only thing that ultimately matters for winning a game of Rocket League is scoring and not getting scored on, so why do we need other rewards?

 Well, the answer is that bots are not very smart compared to humans.
 They can't plan out what they want to do, nor do they know what a car is, nor have they ever heard of balls or goals before.
 They need a lot more specific encouragement to learn how to move towards the ball, hit the ball, collect boost, and so on.

-A lot of the difficulty of making a bot is creating rewards that encourage the bot to do what you want, without limiting its ability to explore other options.
+A lot of the difficulty of making a bot is creating rewards that encourage the bot to do what you want without limiting its ability to explore other options.

 Also, for future reference, when I say **resetting the bot**, I mean resetting all learning back to nothing.
 Resetting the bot is a good choice for a number of reasons, and usually occurs when the bot is not improving, or a significant change needs to be made that would break the current bot.